th3cavalry/photonicat2-openwrt/guides/01-INSTALLATION.md

 - ✓ USB Type-A to Type-A cable (standard USB data cable)
 - ✓ Computer (Windows, Linux, or Mac)
 - ✓ Fully charged battery or external power
-- ✓ Original factory firmware (backup recommended)
+- ✓ OpenWrt image (built or pre-built)

 ### What You'll Lose
 - ⚠️ All data on internal storage (eMMC)